Marin-Weigel/Roon-Dynamic-Range-Metering-Bridge/README.md

 ***sudo nano /sys/class/backlight/10-0045/brightness***

-In Nano editor, change the shown value from between 0 to 255 to adjust the brightness to your liking, then save and exit the file.
+In Nano editor, change the shown value from between 0 to 255 to adjust the brightness, then save and exit the file.

 ...